Diseases & Conditions

 Description

 In a hip strain, muscles and tendons may be injured.
 Tendons are the tough, fibrous tissues that connect muscles to bones.
-Hip strains frequently occur near the point where the muscle joins the connective tissue of the tendon.
+Hip strains frequently occur near the point where the muscle joins the tendon.

 Cause